Big Threats and Health Risks of Floodwaters

 What is Flooding?

-Flood is considered to be the most prevalent of all weather-related natural disasters.
-It can happen during various conditions: heavy and unceasing rain, when ocean waves come onshore, snow melts too fast, or even when dams break.
+Floods are considered to be the most prevalent of all weather-related natural disasters.
+It can happen during various conditions: heavy and unceasing rain, ocean waves coming onshore, snow melting too fast, or even dams breaking.

-Flooding may occur with only a few inches increase in the water level or cover a house to its rooftop.
-It can happen quickly or occur over a long period, and it may last for days, weeks, or more.
+Flooding may occur with only a few inches of increase in the water level or cover a house to its rooftop.
+It can happen quickly or over a long period, lasting for days, weeks, or more.

 Where and when do floods occur?

 Flooding is a hazard experienced by every household or business.
-It occurs in every territory and happens everywhere in the world that receives rainfall.
-In the U.S., floods kill people every year more than the hazard caused by hurricanes, lightning, and tornadoes, or any natural disaster.
+It occurs in every territory and happens everywhere that receives rainfall.
+In the U.S., floods kill people every year more than the hazard caused by hurricanes, lightning, tornadoes, or any natural disaster.

-It can greatly cause interruption of power, dislodgement of chemicals, water purification and wastewater disposal system, and spillover toxic waste sites previously stored above ground.
+It can greatly cause interruption of power, dislodgement of chemicals, water purification, and wastewater disposal systems, as well as spillover of toxic waste sites previously stored above ground.

-Albeit most of the floods do not create serious outbreaks of diseases or infectious illnesses and chemical poisonings, they can still cause infections to those who are contaminated with floodwater.
+Although most floods do not create serious outbreaks of diseases, infectious illnesses, and chemical poisonings, they can still cause infections in those contaminated with floodwater.
 Also, flooded areas may be surrounded by electrical or fire hazards with downed power cords; thus, overexposed floodwater is at risk.

 Floodwater

 Floodwater is not just ordinary accumulated rain.
-Most people are aware of the risk caused by it.
-It includes damage to property, destruction of crops, loss of livestock, and most of all, the deterioration of human health.
+Most people are aware of the risks it poses, including damage to property, destruction of crops, loss of livestock, and, most of all, the deterioration of human health.

-The water is usually contaminated with sewage with infectious substances and often hides harmful objects made of sharp metals or debris of broken glass.
+The water is usually contaminated with sewage and infectious substances, and harmful objects made of sharp metals or debris, such as broken glass, are often hidden.
 If a person has been exposed to floodwater, he will likely acquire skin diseases and other related illnesses.
-Floods have large social consequences for every individual and the for communities.
+Floods have large social consequences for every individual and the community.

 Even in the agricultural and industrial aspects, floodwater has massive impacts and threats.
-These hazardous chemicals or substances that are contaminated in the floodwater will cause several different health effects.
+These hazardous chemicals or substances contaminated in the floodwater will cause several health effects.
 Its signs and symptoms are most frequently associated with various diseases.

 Big Threats and Health Risks of Floodwaters